 Coping and support

 Living with type 2 diabetes isn't easy — for you or for your child.
-Good diabetes management requires a lot of time and effort, especially in the beginning.
+Good diabetes management requires a lot of changes, especially in the beginning.
+That's why some diabetes specialists regularly include a social worker or psychologist as part of their diabetes care teams.
+Don't forget that you're not alone and your diabetes treatment team can help.

 Preparing for your appointment

-Your child's family doctor or pediatrician will probably make the initial diagnosis of diabetes.
-However, you'll likely then be referred to a doctor who specializes in metabolic disorders in children (pediatric endocrinologist).
+Your child's family health care provider or pediatrician will probably make the initial diagnosis of diabetes.
+However, you'll likely then be referred to a specialist in metabolic disorders in children (pediatric endocrinologist).

-Your child's health care team will also generally include a dietitian, a diabetes educator and a doctor who specializes in eye care (ophthalmologist).
+Your child's health care team also generally includes a certified diabetes care and education specialist and a registered dietitian.

 Here's some information to help you get ready for your appointment.